ashley3schultz/superiori-tea/README.md

 * Includes 3 routes to navigate to top scores, your scores, and to play game.

 ## Playing the game
-Superiori-Tea is hosted on heroku and can be played online at https://superiori-tea.herokuapp.com/ Once your name is entered, you will be able to see level you are on
+Superiori-Tea is hosted on Heroku and can be played online at https://superiori-tea.herokuapp.com/ Once your name is entered, you will be able to see level you are on
 1. Enter your name, and press enter.
 2. To begin the first level, click start.